-Remington firearms during the 1950s was probably in the top two in gun companies of that time.
+Remington Arms during the 1950s was probably in the top two of the gun companies at that time.
 Along with Winchester firearms they would be the premier gun manufacturers after WW II.
 The Remington Arms Company has been in business since 1816, and have been in the same location since then.

 My focus is from WWII until the mid-1960s, and what I believe to be the golden age of classic firearms.
 Remington Firearms would be considered one of the top innovators of firearms at that time.
 They would produce some of the finest bolt action rifles and pump rifles ever made.

 They had already established themselves with pump rifles before World War II.
-Remington Firearms was king of the hi-powered pump rifle.
+Remington Arms was king of the hi-powered pump rifle.

 The model 14 and model 141 rifles in the pump action, I believe to be some of the finest rifles ever produced.
 I will spend more time on these Remington rifles in other articles.